 A delicious Creamy White Chicken Chili recipe that is gluten-free and dairy-free.
 It’s very easy to make and if you have your chicken pre-cooked and shredded you can have this all mixed together in just minutes.
-I’ve included cooking instructions for both the stovetop or slow cooker.
+I’ve included cooking instructions for both the stovetop and slow cooker.
+Be sure to try my Gluten-Free Chicken Tortilla Soup for another delicious chicken soup.

 48 0z.
 Randall Great Northern Beans – I appreciate the fact that they are clearly marked gluten-free.
-Kudos for companies that make it clear!
+Kudos to companies that make it clear!

 14 oz can Thai Coconut Milk (full fat) – Don’t worry you will not be able to tell there is coconut milk in this soup.
 The other flavors stand out and you won’t taste it.